SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What It's Like on the Logger Steam Train Ride

 You will stop about midway through the tour at Lewis Creek Canyon.
-This is where they also offer performances for some of their other tours.
+This is where they offer performances for some of their other tours.

-However, there is no performance included in this one-hour tour, but this stop offers bathrooms and about 10 minutes to stretch your legs before returning to your seat for the ride back.
+There is no performance included in this one-hour tour, but this stop offers bathrooms and about 10 minutes to stretch your legs before returning to your seat for the ride back.

-When my husband and I took this journey, we moved seats at the halfway point so we could experience both types of cars.
+When my husband and I took this journey, we changed seats at the halfway point so we could experience both types of cars.
 We enjoyed the open-air feel of the cut-out log cars, but the historic cars with coverage were a little more comfortable since they had more normal seats.

 One thing to also note about the open-air log cars is that the train will touch the pine tree branches above.
 This means you will get a bit of dirt or leaves from the trees on you a couple of times during the ride.